Master of Fine Arts (Sculpture)

 Why pursue a Master of Fine Arts (Sculpture) at Fort Hays State University?

-The Master of Fine Arts (Sculpture) from Fort Hays State University is a top choice for students focusing on traditional and contemporary sculpture practices.
-Students have hands-on access to one of the nation's most extensive university iron casting operations, with state-of-the-art fabrication shops that allow real-world experience in everything from 3D printing to advanced blacksmithing.
+The Master of Fine Arts (Sculpture) is a leading choice for students dedicated to both traditional and contemporary sculptural practices.
+The program offers an immersive, hands-on experience through one of the most extensive university-based iron casting operations in the country.
+Students also benefit from access to state-of-the-art fabrication shops that provide practical training in techniques ranging from 3D printing to advanced blacksmithing.

 Who is this program for?